Come as you are. Leave transformed.

 ServiceworX is facilitated by passionate ministry staff who help participants live their faith through engaging prayer services, lively discussions, and dynamic community service.
 We design and staff the week-long, service immersion day program at the participating parish or school, with outreach to local social service agencies and non-profit organizations.
 A fun-filled way to help young people learn the meaning of faith and service.

-Participating parishes for the summer of 2020 will be given individual, personalized websites to use for registration and sharing important information about that specific program location and week.
+Participating parishes will be given personalized links to use for registration and sharing important information about that specific program location and week.
 Families will receive this website information from their respective parish offices.

 Clothing and Footwear